Gorjan Radevski

 Luminovo: Contributed to industry-focused Computer Vision solutions.

-I graduated Cum Laude with a Master in Artificial Intelligence from KU Leuven in 2019, after earning my Bachelor’s degree in Computer Science from the University of Ss.
+In the past, I graduated Cum Laude with a Master in Artificial Intelligence from KU Leuven in 2019, after earning my Bachelor’s degree in Computer Science from the University of Ss.
 Cyril and Methodius in North Macedonia in 2017.

 selected publications